TamerHamdan/dotfiles/README.md

 ## T Unix Dotfiles

-This repo tracks my journey of building my ideal development environment.
+This repo tracks my journey of building my ideal development environment!
-I like to keep things close to default, portable, minimalist, and easy to maintain (not to mention looking good :).
+I like to keep things close to default, portable, and easy to maintain (not to mention looking good :).
-My goal is minimal friction between having a thought and building it.
+My aim is minimal friction between having a thought and building it.

 ### What's In here?
 - Neovim (Kickstart-based, but evolving)